 Patterns materialize as the seasons shift: does this predictability produce tedium, or comfort?

 When your behavioral loops have been identified, the enigmatic excavation concludes.
 As a problem, you have been solved.
-But that’s okay, if you’re never unraveled then your spouse doesn’t truly know who you are and can’t authentically love you.
+But that’s okay!
+If you’re never unraveled then your spouse doesn’t truly know who you are and can’t authentically love you.
+Everyone’s loops are eventually laid bare.

 In a relationship’s early seasons, predictability induces formulaic fatigue.
 In later seasons, predictability provides familiarity and a sense of comfort.